sonth87/script-extractor/README.md

 # script-extractor
-extract script and it's properties from string
+extract script and it's properties from "string"

 Executing extract